Nur Muhammad Taraki: Early life and career

-Taraki was born on 14 July 1917 to a Khilji Pashtun peasant family in the Nawa District of Ghazni Province, part of what was then the Emirate of Afghanistan.
+Taraki was born on 14 July 1917 to a Ghilji Pashtun Tarakai peasant family in the Nawa District of Ghazni Province, part of what was then the Emirate of Afghanistan.
 He was the oldest of three children and attended a village school in Nawa, before leaving in 1932 what had become the Kingdom of Afghanistan, at the age of 15, to work in the port city of Bombay, India.
-There he met a Kandahari merchant family who employed him as a clerk for the Pashtun Trading Company.
+There, he met a Kandahari merchant family who employed him as a clerk for the Pashtun Trading Company.
 Taraki's first encounter with communism was during his night courses, where he met several Communist Party of India members who impressed him with their discussions on social justice and communist values.
 Another important event was his encounter with Khan Abdul Ghaffar Khan, a Pashtun nationalist and leader of the Red Shirt Movement in neighbouring India, who was an admirer of the works of Vladimir Lenin.

 In 1937, Taraki started working for Abdul Majid Zabuli, the Minister of Economics, who introduced him to several Russians.
 Later Taraki became Deputy Head of the Bakhtar News Agency and became known throughout the country as an author and poet.
 His best known book, the De Bang Mosaferi, highlights the socio-economic difficulties facing Afghan workers and peasants.
 His works were translated into Russian language in the Soviet Union, where his work was viewed as embodying scientific socialist themes.
 He was hailed by the Soviet Government as "Afghanistan's Maxim Gorky".
 On his visit to the Soviet Union Taraki was greeted by Boris Ponomarev, the Head of the International Department of the Communist Party of the Soviet Union, and other Communist Party of the Soviet Union members.

 Under Sardar Mohammad Daoud Khan's prime ministership, suppression of radicals was common.
 However, because of his language skills, Taraki was sent to the Afghan Embassy in the United States in 1952.
 Within several months, Taraki began denouncing the Royal Afghan Government under King Zahir, and accused it of being autocratic and dictatorial.
 His denunciation of the Royal Afghan Government earned him much publicity in the United States.
 It also attracted unfavourable attention from authorities back home, who relieved him of his post and ordered him repatriated but stopped short of placing him under arrest.
 After a short period of unemployment, Taraki started working for the United States Overseas Mission in Kabul as an interpreter.
 He quit that job in 1958 and established his own translation company, the Noor Translation Bureau.
 Four years later, he started working for the U.S. Embassy in Kabul, but quit in 1963 to focus on the establishment of the People's Democratic Party of Afghanistan (PDPA), a communist political party.